Toronto Raptors: 2024–present: The Scottie Barnes era

-On January 17, 2024, the Raptors traded Pascal Siakam to the Indiana Pacers for Bruce Brown, Jordan Nwora, Kira Lewis Jr. and 3 first-round picks.
+On January 17, 2024, the Raptors traded Pascal Siakam to the Indiana Pacers for Bruce Brown, Jordan Nwora, Kira Lewis Jr. and three first-round picks.
 Injuries to Scottie Barnes and other key players saw the Raptors tank for the remainder of the year, ultimately finishing at the bottom of the Atlantic Division and 12th in the Eastern Conference.
 Despite the injuries, Scottie Barnes represented Toronto in the All-Star Game.

+On February 6, 2025, the Raptors acquired forward Brandon Ingram from the New Orleans Pelicans in exchange for Kelly Olynyk, Bruce Brown, a 2026 first-round pick, and a 2031 second-round pick.

 Shortly after the 2025 NBA Finals, the Raptors did not re-sign Ujiri.
+His basketball duties were subsequently transferred to Raptors general Bobby Webster, who also was promoted to head of basketball operations.

+During the 2026 trade deadline, the Raptors traded for Chris Paul, who would retire soon after the trade, allowing the Raptors to have greater roster flexibility.
+The Raptors reached the first round of the 2026 NBA playoffs but lost a close series in seven games to the Cleveland Cavaliers.

+On June 30, 2026, it was reported that the Raptors and Los Angeles Clippers had agreed to a potential trade involving Kawhi Leonard.
+The Raptors indicated on July 9, that it would await the conclusion of the salary cap investigation involving Leonard and the Clippers before proceeding with the trade.
+On September 2, the NBA concluded its investigation, and levied multiple penalties, including a $700,000 fine for Leonard.
+On September 14, Leonard's trade back to the Raptors was finalized.

 Season-by-season record

 List of the last five seasons completed by the Raptors.
 For the full season-by-season history, see List of Toronto Raptors seasons.